dokester/BayesicFitting/docs/Dimensions.md

-An [engine](#engine) is an algorithm that moves a [walker](#walker) around within the present likelihood constraint until it is deemed independently distributed with respect to the other walkers and more specificly to it origin.
+An [engine](#engine) is an algorithm that moves a [walker](#walker) around within the present likelihood constraint until it is deemed independently distributed with respect to the other walkers and more specificly to the place it started from.

 Each engine is called with the list of walkers and the value of the lowLogLikelihood constraint, `lowL`.
 All engines have attributes like `nstep` and maybe `size` to govern the number of steps and the step size.
-Other attributes may be present in an engines to select different variants.
+Other attributes may be present in an engine to select different variants.

-When it returns, the list of walkers is updated with a new independent and identically distributed walker to replace the discarded one.
+When it returns, the list of walkers is updated with a new independent and identically distributed (iid) walker to replace the discarded one.
 It is essential that the new points are indeed independent of each other and that they explores all of the available space,